axelarnetwork/axelar-docs/pages/dev/axelar-sandbox/how-to-use.md

 ![Guide-5](/images/sandbox-guide-5.png)

-5. The "**Transactions**" panel displays all transaction info that sent from the "**sender**" wallet, and the "**relayer**" wallet.
-The relayer wallet is the wallet that interacts with your destination contract.
-The transaction information is including:
+5. The "**Transactions**" panel displays all transaction info sent from the "**sender**" and the "**relayer**" wallet.
+The relayer wallet is the wallet that interacts with your destination contract while the sender does that with the source contract.
+The transaction information includes:

 - `Transaction hash`
 - `Transaction status`